CROOKED-HEART/CROOKED-HEART/README.md

 <details>
 <summary><b>Stamps</b></summary>

+<p align="center"><code>HEY HEY WAIT A SECOND!!!!
+I'm reworking my stamps right now, changing them from markdown to html to look more uniform...
+Also so you can hover over them to see the alt text..
+Go on, give it a try with these first few stamps!! ^_^</code></p>

 > `hey look at these stamps i made (f2u)`
 <!-- Beginning the long process of converting these from markdown to html.. -->